-The vertical eddy diffusivity turns out to be always set to its background value of 1.2 10-5 m2 s-1.
-An increase of this background vertical eddy diffusivity by a factor 10 (i.e. to 1.2 10-4 m2 s-1, "Ocean tuned" experiment on Figures 2 and 3) leads to a mean vertical profile of the Brunt-Vaïsala frequency much closer to the Chameleon estimates (Figure 3c).
-The

-- 230 surface temperature evolution is also improved, with a warm bias reduced from 0.6°C to 0.3°C on average (Fig. 2a).
+The vertical eddy diffusivity turns out to always be set to its background value of $1.2 \times 10 - 5 \text{ m}^2 \text{ s}^{-1}$.
+An increase in this background vertical eddy diffusivity by a factor of 10 (i.e., to $1.2 \times 10^{-4} \text{ m}^2 \text{ s}^{-1}$, "ocean tuned" experiment in Figs. 2 and 3) leads to a mean vertical profile of the Brunt-Vaïsala frequency much closer to the Chameleon estimates (Fig. 3c).
+The surface temperature evolution is also improved, with a warm bias reduced from 0.6 to 0.3 °C on average (Fig. 2a).
 The impact on the mean vertical profile of temperature is rather weak.
-Indeed, the change of Brunt-Vaïsala frequency profile mainly reflects a change in the diurnal cycle evolution of processes.
-This Brunt-Vaïsala frequency change reflects an increase only at night when the stratification can be eroded whereas during the day, the upper ocean remains very stable due to the large incoming solar radiation (not shown).
-The nighttime reduced stability favours mixing and thus night time - cooling.
-This results in a large decrease of the mean DTR (Figure 2b) which is overestimated in the CM6 experiment (1.5°C) and which is reduced to 1.0°C in the "Ocean tuned" experiment, closer to observed estimates of 1.1°C on average over the 10-day period.
+Indeed, the change in the Brunt-Vaïsala frequency profile mainly reflects a change in the diurnal cycle evolution of processes.
+This Brunt-Vaïsala frequency change reflects an increase only at night when the stratification can be eroded, whereas during the day, the upper ocean remains very stable due to the large incoming solar radiation (not shown).
+The nighttime reduced stability favors mixing and thus nighttime cooling.
+This results in a large decrease in the mean DTR (Fig. 2b), which is overestimated in the CM6 experiment $(1.5 \,^{\circ}\text{C})$ and which is reduced to $1.0 \,^{\circ}\text{C}$ in the "ocean tuned" experiment; this is closer to observed estimates of $1.1 \,^{\circ}\text{C}$ on average over the 10d period.

-As our objective is clearly to focus on the ocean-atmosphere coupling, we have not investigated further the ocean mixing process representation in the model.
-However, the tests shown here clearly demonstrate the need to keep on working on ocean mixing processes and that the OSCM framework is relevant to test new parameterizations.
-Observations sampling the diurnal cycle in the sub-surface ocean are also critically needed.
-Additionally, the proper set-up of such ocean configurations requires reliable but challenging estimations of the large-scale advection forcing of the oceanic column.
-In the remaining of this study, the ocean is set to the "Ocean tuned" configuration where the background eddy diffusivity is increased by a factor 10.
+As our objective is to focus on the ocean-atmosphere coupling, we have not further investigated the ocean mixing process representation in the model.
+However, the tests shown here demonstrate the need to keep working on ocean mixing processes and that the OSCM framework is relevant to test new parameterizations.
+Observations sampling the diurnal cycle in the subsurface ocean are also critically needed.
+Additionally, the proper setup of such ocean configurations requires reliable but challenging estimations of the large-scale advection forcing of the oceanic column.
+In the remainder of this study, the ocean is set to the "ocean tuned" configuration wherein the background eddy diffusivity is increased by a factor of 10.

-245 4 SST diurnal cycle in uncoupled configurations
+4 SST diurnal cycle in uncoupled configurations

 This section focuses on the representation of the SST diurnal cycle in uncoupled configurations of both the ocean and the atmospheric model.
 The aim is to discuss the key elements necessary to realistically represent the SST diurnal cycle in the respective components.
-As a base for this analysis, we first discuss the observed SST and surface turbulent fluxes observed during the period of our case study.
+As a basis for this analysis, we first discuss the observed SST and surface turbulent fluxes observed during the period of our case study.

-250 4.1 Observations
+4.1 Observations

-During the studied period, we observe large diurnal SST amplitudes of more than 1.5°C over the first 4 days, then their amplitude decreases probably due to the presence of convection and precipitation the last 5 days (Fig. 4).
-Averaged over the 10 days period, the mean diurnal cycle of SST as an amplitude of 1.1°C. Note that the amplitude of the mean SST diurnal cycle is not equivalent to the mean amplitude of the SST diurnal cycle as it is a non-linear calculation and as its amplitude varies along the 10 days considered.
+During the studied period, we observe large diurnal SST amplitudes of more than $1.5 \,^{\circ}$ C over the first 4 d; then their amplitude decreases, probably due to the presence of convection and precipitation the last 5 d (Fig. 4).
+Averaged over the 10 d period, the mean diurnal cycle of SST has an amplitude of 1.1 $^{\circ}$ C. Note that the amplitude of the mean SST diurnal cycle is not equivalent to the mean amplitude of the SST diurnal cycle as the time of the daily maximum varies a lot in the observations made locally from the R/V Revelle (most likely due to the occurrence of clouds at the local scale).